 Proper functions of neuronal circuits rely on the fidelity of their assembly, while adaptive modifications are also essential.
-Our research objectives are to understand how the balance of reliability and flexibility is achieved and regulated in neural circuits, and its functional implications in physiological and pathological conditions.
+Our research objectives are to understand how experience and genetic programming interact to shape the structural and functional connectivity during brain development.

-The Drosophila system allows rapid identification of genetic components and systematic studies using anatomical, physiological and behavioral approaches.
-We are currently carrying out projects to: identify molecular components underlying structural plasticity in the fly larval visual circuit; determine cellular mechanisms regulating light-mediated behaviors in Drosophila larvae; and investigate the functional consequences of deficits in homeostatic neuronal plasticity.
+The Drosophila system allows rapid identification of genetic components and systematic analyses using anatomical, physiological and behavioral approaches.
+Currently, we are performing experiments to: identify the molecular machinery regulating dendrite morphogenesis and structural plasticity; determine cellular mechanisms mediating visually-guided behaviors in Drosophila larvae; and investigate the functional consequences of deficits in homeostatic neuronal plasticity.